-It is obvious for you to find it difficult to choose between the Motorola MB8600 and the Motorola MB8611.
-Laden with exceptional networking traits, both these modems are worth considering, with the specs sheets varying ever so subtly.
-In the subsequent comparison between these would highlight the expertise of each, whilst helping you choose better and with relevance.
+It is evident that you find it challenging to choose between the Motorola MB8600 and the Motorola MB8611.
+Laden with exceptional networking traits, both these modems are worth considering in 2023, with the specs sheets varying ever so subtly.
+The subsequent comparison between these two modems would highlight the expertise of each while helping you choose better and with relevance.

 |Traits||Motorola MB8611||Motorola MB8600||Winner|